Business Account Frequently Asked Questions

 If you have not reached this stage of your application, but you have forgotten your password, then please contact support@fire.com so we can create a new Business Account Application for you.

-This relates to whether your business trades outside of Europe, not whether your company has a physical office outside of Europe.
+In the Business Details section of the application you will be asked if your business operates outside the EU.
+This question relates to whether your business trades outside of Europe, not whether your company has a physical office outside of Europe.

 Photo ID must: